darrelmiller/api-manifest/draft-darrelmiller-apimanifest.md

 ## Api Dependency Object {#api-dependency}

 Each Api dependency object represents a HTTP API that the target application consumes.
-The `apiDescriptionUrl` references an API description document such as an OpenAPI description.
+The `apiDescriptionUrl` references an API description document such as an [OpenAPI](https://spec.openapis.org/oas/latest.html) description.
 The `auth` property contains the requirements for the target application to authorize a call to the HTTP API.
 The `requests` property contains a array of `requestInfo` objects.

 ## Authorization Requirements Object {#authReqirements}

 The Authorization Requirements object contains information that is required to authorize the application to perform the requests listed in the Api Dependency `requests` property.
 The `clientId` property is a JSON string value used to identify the application to an OAuth2 authorization server for APIs that use OAuth2 for authorization.
 The `permissions` property is a JSON object that map a set of security schemes to an array of permission strings required to perform the complete set of requests defined in the {#api-dependency}.
 The Api Manifest does not correlate which permission is required for a specific request.
 It is assumed that the application must be granted the complete set of permissions in order to perform its function.

-## Request Info {#requestInfo}
+## Request Info Object {#requestInfo}

+Each Request Info object contains a `uriTemplate` [RFC6570] and a corresponding HTTP `method`.
+The values are used to identify one or more operations defined in the API description referenced in the {{api-dependency}}.
+The  `excludes` property when set to `true` can be used to eliminate specific operations included by another  {{requestInfo}}.
+The `dataClassification` property is a list of URIs used to indicate privacy classifications of the data being transmitted via the HTTP request.

 ~~~ cddl